 - Riskier – As a separate exit strategy is required with interest-only mortgages, the repayment vehicle such as investments or pension funds could act in a different way to the plan therefore there may not be enough of a fund to pay off the capital when needed.

-As with standard mortgages, the amount that an applicant will be offered will vary depending on the personal circumstances of the applicant, the equity available within the property and the lender’s loan to value policy.
+As with standard mortgages, the amount that an applicant will be offered will vary depending on the personal circumstances of the applicant, the equity available within the property and the lender’s loan to value criteria.

 The equity within a property is the difference between the property value and the outstanding mortgage balance.
-Some lenders will have a minimum equity requirement as eligibility criteria for interest-only mortgages, often of £150,000 o first charge loans.
+Some lenders will have a minimum equity requirement as eligibility criteria for interest-only mortgages, often of £150,000 for first charge loans.